BernardGreenberg/NXSYS/DocSource/UndoTBD.md

 Close main window while dialogs up crashes; should not be allowed.
 (can't repro)

+Draw a letter A. Midstroke from inserted joint.
+Undo=>crashes

 ID re-use doesn't work at all.
 Document the policy, once found